Progress (Michael Giles album)

 Progress is a solo album recorded by original King Crimson drummer Michael Giles.
 It was recorded in 1978, but unreleased until 2002.

 Overview

-The album was recorded in the 70s (mostly in 1978) in Giles home studio after He and former King Crimson keyboardist and woodwind player recorded their 1970 collaborative album McDonald and Giles.
-It was released 24 years after being completed (in 2002), it has only been released on CD and with no vinyl or official digital release.
+The album was recorded in the 70s (mostly in 1978) in Giles home studio after he and former King Crimson keyboardist and woodwind player Ian McDonald recorded their 1970 collaborative album McDonald and Giles.
+It was released in 2002, 24 years after being completed.
+It was only released on CD, with no vinyl or (official) digital release.